OJEE 2023 Exam - Dates, Registration, Syllabus, Pattern, Eligibility, Admit Card, Result

 • Pay the examination fees

-• Check the entries carefully as the examination authority will not entertain any changes after the final submission of application form.
+• Check the entries carefully as the examination authority will not entertain any changes after the final submission of the application form.

 Documents to preserve after final submission